29th Genie Awards: Host city and venue

 The 29th Genie Awards were held in Ottawa, Canada's capital, in a move suggested by the National Capital Commission (NCC).
 The awards had previously only been held in Toronto, aside from two ceremonies in Montreal in the mid-1990s.
 The Ontario provincial government invested $150,000 to help the NCC host the Genie Awards and Genie Week, to bring national attention to tourist attractions in the capital region.

-The venue chosen for the awards ceremony was the Canadian Aviation Museum (now the Canada Aviation and Space Museum).
+The venue chosen for the awards ceremony was the Canada Aviation Museum (now the Canada Aviation and Space Museum).
 Gordon Pinsent and Caroline Neron announced the nominations at the museum on February 10, 2009.
 On March 30, Dave Foley was named to host the ceremony.

 Genie Week

 A new feature of this year's awards was Genie Week of 20 events over 8 days, leading up to the awards ceremony on April 4.
 Events were arranged by the Genie Host Organizing Committee, the NCC and the Academy of Canadian Cinema & Television (ACCT).

 The Canadian War Museum presented a free screening of Passchendaele, followed by a question and answer session and a tour of trench warfare exhibits.
-The Canadian Aviation Museum was transformed into a drive-in theatre for a screening of Amal.
+The Canada Aviation Museum was transformed into a drive-in theatre for a screening of Amal.
 Screenings of other best-picture nominees were held at Centrepointe Theatre, Arts Court, the Canadian Museum of Civilization, and the Canadian Museum of Nature, along with talks and cultural events.

 Library and Archives Canada (LAC) hosted lunchtime screenings of Best Animated Short and Best Live Action Short nominees throughout the week, and offered tours of its film preservation centre and extensive film collections.

 Specially designated Via Rail Genie trains brought nominees, industry members and special guests from Toronto and Montreal, with a red carpet reception on their arrival in Ottawa on April 3.